Julia-Tempering/InferenceReport.jl/docs/src/index.md

 Various utilities are available to generate contents, see for example [`add_table`](@ref), [`add_plot`](@ref), [`add_markdown`](@ref).

-Then, to use the custom postprocessor:
+Then, to use the custom postprocessor, add it to the `postprocessors` argument:

 ```@example custom
 using Pigeons